silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/08_SQL_Select.md

 An object representing a SQL select query, which can be serialized into a SQL statement.
 It is easier to deal with object-wrappers than string-parsing a raw SQL-query.
-This object is used by the SilverStripe ORM internally.
+This object is used by the Silverstripe CMS ORM internally.

 Dealing with low-level SQL is not encouraged, since the ORM provides powerful abstraction APIs (see [datamodel](/developer_guides/model/data_model_and_orm)).
-Starting with SilverStripe 3, records in collections are lazy loaded, and these collections have the ability to run efficient SQL such as counts or returning a single column.
+Starting with Silverstripe CMS 3, records in collections are lazy loaded, and these collections have the ability to run efficient SQL such as counts or returning a single column.